 The cover letter sample below will give you some ideas and inspiration for writing your own cover letter.

-This specific letter was written for an administrative assistant.
+You'll notice that this specific letter was written for an administrative assistant.
 However, you can still benefit from reviewing it even if you're not an admin assistant.
 Many of the concepts used will translate into writing a cover letter for any type of job that might interest you.

 The cover letter sample at the bottom of this page was designed to match with the resume heading on the sample resume shown in the image on the right.

 If you compare the two documents, you'll notice that the heading with the jobseeker's name and contact information centered at the top of the resume is matched exactly on the cover letter.

 Paragraph 1 is the "what" paragraph.
 It tells the employer what job are you applying to.
-In this case the job seeker is applying to a job as an administrative assistant.
+In the example below, the job seeker is applying to a job as an administrative assistant.

 Paragraph 2 is the "why" paragraph.
-This paragraph tells why the employer should hire this person.
-In this example, the job seeker has used paragraph two to describe her technical skills and experience in the field.
+This paragraph tells why the employer should hire you.
+In the example, the job seeker has used paragraph two to describe her technical skills and her experience in the field.

 Paragraph 3 is the "why else" paragraph.
-This paragraph includes more reasons why the employer should hire this person.
+This paragraph includes more reasons why the employer should hire you.
 In the example, the why else paragraph is used to describe personal qualities that make this job seeker well-suited for the job.

 Paragraph 4 is the contact paragraph.
 In this example, the job seeker has asked the employer to contact her.
 If she had the employer's contact information and she hadn't been asked not to contact the employer, she could also use this paragraph to tell the employer that she would be calling to follow up on her application for the job.